taoplusplus/botw-getting-started/README.md

 Windbombs and Bow Lift Smuggle Slide (BLSS) are the primary movement techniques in every category.
 To get started learning windbombs, check out Vivoxe's tutorials at http://bombch.us/DWK5.
 To get started with BLSS, check out Kleric's tutorial at https://youtu.be/F1gUS5kVEXA.

 See *Highlighted Resources* in the #resources channel for more in-depth guides.
 And information that's important to each category is in the pins of their respective channels.

+We also have a #bug-limit categories that restrict the types of glitches runners can use.

 ## Step 4: Learn the Great Plateau